 ** This course is intended for those who have a duty to respond and maintain a CPR/AED certification.
 This could include, but is not limited to, nurses, firefighters, EMT’s, ski patrol personal, medical students, UMF FRC employees. ***

-Offered through a Blended Learning format, participants must complete two online course segments the skill session.
+Offered through a Blended Learning format, participants must complete online course work prior to the skill session.
 In person session will focus on hands on practice with a certified instructor, as participants will gain confidence in caring for adults, children and infants.
 Participants will learn to respond and care for unconscious victims, breathing emergencies, sudden illness, bleeding, and more.
-After completing all requirements of the course, participants will receive an American Red Cross CPR/AED for the Professional Rescuer certification and a First Aid certification, both valid for 2 years.
+After completing all requirements of the course, participants will receive an American Red Cross Basic Life Support valid for 2 years.

 Patrons are required to wear a mask at all time while on campus and during the course.